Under 2 hours

 - Does not shrink significantly as it dries, thanks to the added sand.

-- Not advised for use in seams that are thinner than 1/8-inch, as the sand particles may take up too much width and weaken the structure.
+- Is used to grout seams that are 1/8-inch or wider.
+Do not use in seams that are thinner than 1/8-inch, as the sand particles may take up too much width and weaken the structure.

 - Can scratch polished tile and stone.
 Test the grout on a discreet spot to see if it damages your tile or stone.
-If it does, consider using one of the other types of grout listed below.
+If it does, consider using another type of grout.
 Sanded grout is less likely to scuff honed, matte tile or stone.

-- Also sometimes called “non-sanded grout” or “wall grout.”
+- Is sometimes called “non-sanded grout” or “wall grout.”

 - Contains very fine mineral particles that have no noticeable grit, giving it a smoother texture than sanded grout.

-- Used to grout narrow seams that are 1/6-inch to 1/8-inch wide.
+- Is used to grout narrow seams that are 1/16-inch to 1/8-inch wide.
 In seams wider than 1/8-inch, unsanded grout tends to crack without the boosted bonding power of added sand.

 - Tends to be stickier and easier to work with than sanded grout, especially for tiling on vertical surfaces.

-- Good option for polished tile and stone, as it won’t scratch their surfaces.
+- Works well for polished tile and stone because it won’t scratch their surfaces.

 Both sanded and unsanded grouts are cementitious grouts, which means their main component is cement.
-Cementitious grout is the most popular grout formulation and can be used for virtually any tiling project.
-This type of grout dries slowly, which allows it a long time to cure and develop maximum strength and durability.
+This is the most popular type of grout and can be used for almost any tiling project.
+It dries slowly, so give it time to cure and develop maximum strength and durability.

-One downside to cementitious grout is that it is somewhat porous; it is prone to staining and water damage if you do not properly seal it with a penetrating sealant after installation.
-For the best protection, cementitious grout should be resealed every two years.
+Cementitious grout is porous, which makes it prone to staining and water damage if it is not properly sealed with a penetrating sealant after installation.
+Reseal cementitious grout every two years.

-- Not a cementitious grout.
-Epoxy grout is formulated with resin, silica fillers, pigments and a hardener.
+- Is not a cementitious grout.
+It is formulated with resin, silica fillers, pigments and hardener.

-- Can be used for seams wider than 1/8-inch.
+- Works well for seams wider than 1/8-inch.

 - Dries quickly, which can be beneficial or challenging, depending on your skill level and the project difficulty.

-- Can stain unglazed tiles, so purchase pre-glazed tiles or glaze them beforehand when using epoxy.
+- Stains unglazed tiles, so purchase pre-glazed tiles or glaze them beforehand when using epoxy.